mrpowers-io/quinn/README.md

 )
 ```

-Removes all whitespace in a string (e.g. changes `"this has some"` to `"thishassome"`.

 **anti_trim()**

+Removes all inner whitespace, but doesn't delete leading or trailing whitespace (e.g. changes `" this has some "` to `" thishassome "`.

 ```python
 actual_df = source_df.withColumn(